 Powdermatter: a one man company with an excellent product.
 Powdermatter offers some of the most affordable shakes, while maintaining high quality ingredients (many of which are organic).
 It offers shakes high in protein (Powdermatter Original), as well as less processed options (Nuts Mania).

 Satislent: new company with strong foundations for success.
-Satislent products are also vegan, but unlike Pulve it offers 3 different products in 5 different flavours.
-Satislent’s main strenghts include price (the cheapest shake you can get in Europe together with Plenny Shake) and use of local ingredients (Spanish virgin olive oil) as their backbone.
+Satislent products are also vegan, and it offers 3 different products in 5 different flavours.
+Satislent’s main strengths include price and use of local ingredients (Spanish virgin olive oil) as their backbone.

-Runtime: newcomer that is evolving at an increadible pace.
+Runtime: newcomer that is evolving at an incredible pace.
 Perhaps bigger than the last two, Runtime is a meal replacement company that targets gamers.
-This German brand might not have the best nutritional shakes, but their range, flavour variety and taste is phenomenal (read more about this in the Next Level Meal review and One week on NLM).
-On top of that, they keep adding new flavours and prodcuts at an increadible pace.
+This German brand might not have the best nutritional shakes, but their range, flavour variety and taste is phenomenal.
+On top of that, they keep adding new flavours and products at an incredible pace.
 Their social media engagement and dedication to the community is also one of the best (although mainly if you are able to speak German).